StevenTammen/StevenTammen.github.io/pages/about/index.md

 ### Author

-My name is Steven Tammen and I am an undergraduate student at the University of Georgia studying Latin, Greek, Hebrew, and the histories, cultures, and societies of ancient Greece and Rome.
+My name is Steven Tammen and I am an undergraduate student at the University of Georgia studying Latin, Greek, Hebrew, and classical culture.
 I am also interested in philology, the ancient Near East, and ancient history in general.

-My other pursuits cluster around the theme of practical efficiency -- optimizing things through systematic study and continuous improvement to make them the best they can be according to the constraints inherent to reality.
+My other pursuits cluster around the the attainment of the ideal -- improving things through systematic study and continuous improvement to make them the best they can be according to the constraints inherent to reality.

 More specific information about me can be found in [my CV](https://steventammen.com/CV.pdf).